Acme: A Research Framework for Distributed Reinforcement Learning: Agent Algorithms

-In this section, we describe a set of agents whose implementations we include in the initial release of Acme.
-Our intention is for these agents to serve both as clear and succinct \textit{reference implementations} of their respective RL algorithms, as well as strong research \textit{baselines} in their own right.
-More agents may become available in the future but we hope that these serve as readable examples for the RL community to base their own design and implementations on.
-We will also relate these agents back to the underlying components of Acme used to construct these agents.
-However, for most of this section the primary differences between agents will be contained within the \emph{learner}, i.e.\ the module which consumes data and updates the agent's policy parameters.
+In this section, we describe a collection of agents which have been implemented and included with Acme.
+Our intention is for these agents to serve both as clear and succinct \emph{reference implementations} of their respective RL algorithms as well as strong research \emph{baselines} in their own right.
+We are periodically running regression tests to ensure their performance stays stable.

-In what follows, we will describe the underlying learning algorithms for the agents that we are releasing along with Acme.
-While this is not intended as a full tutorial, we will first provide a brief introductory background in order to keep this section reasonably self-contained.
-We will then roughly organize our discussion around the following groupings of agents: temporal difference learning and value-based agents, followed by policy optimization and actor-critic agents.